 - Departments or programs may set minimum and maximum enrollment limits for any course or any section of a course.
 Enrollment limits are subject to review by the dean.

-- Each campus and college must maintain a policy regarding the cancellation of low-enrollment courses or sections.
+- Each campus and college must maintain and publish a policy regarding the cancellation of low-enrollment classes or sections.
 These policies may differ across colleges and may allow variations by department.
 Any such policy must, at a minimum, take into account: